 Dry Spices

 - White peppercorn.
-White peppercorns are made from ripe black peppercorns berries.
+White peppercorns are made from ripe black peppercorn berries.
 The skin is soaked and stripped, making the white peppercorns less spicy.
-Use ground white peppercorns if you can't get whole peppercorns.
+Use ground white pepper if you can't get whole peppercorns.

 - Coriander seeds.
 Coriander seeds are easily found in the spice section of most Asian markets or your favorite spice shops.
 The coriander powder is more common and can be found in your local grocers.

 - Cumin seeds.
 Cumin seeds are easily found amongst the other dry spices mentioned above.
-Cumin seeds are considered more fresh and fragrant.
+Cumin seeds are considered fresher and more fragrant.
 Use seeds if possible, but the powder will work fine too.

 - Salt.
-I recommend using kosher or Himalayan fine grain salt.
-Using the salt is essential if you make the curry paste in a mortar and pestle.
+I recommend using kosher or Himalayan fine-grain salt.
+Salt is essential to make the curry paste in a mortar and pestle.
 It helps break down the oil of the peppers and makes it easier to crush them into a fine paste.

 Wet/Fresh Herbs